Steven Venner

 Steven Venner (born 5 September 1969) is a former Australian rules footballer who played for North Melbourne in the Victorian Football League (VFL) in 1989.
-He was recruited from Sebastopol, a suburb of Ballarat.
+He was recruited from Redan, Victoria, a suburb of Ballarat.
 After being delisted by North, Venner crossed to Williamstown in the VFA where he played 42 games and kicked 5 goals from 1992-94, including the 1992 grand final against Sandringham at Princes Park.